vincentbernat/ip_vs_mh/README.md

 cost of adding local state).
 If there is really a use for this, I could add back the fallback option.

+For compatibility with the module in Linux 4.18, I would encourage you to not use real servers with a weight of 0 since the behaviour is different.
+Instead, remove the server from the list of servers when it is unavailable.
+To add it back to the same position, it is possible to send back the complete list of servers.

 ## Compilation

 This is an out-of-tree module.
 Just type `make` and you should get an